ajv-validator/ajv/KEYWORDS.md

 ### `propertyNames`

-The value of this keyword is a JSON schema.
+The value of this keyword is a JSON Schema.

 For data object to be valid each property name in this object should be valid according to this schema.